 Gather the people

-Invite the guests – a group of between three and seven will work well, allowing for everyone to have an equal share in the food preparation process.
+Invite the guests – a group of between three to seven will work well, allowing for everyone to have an equal share in the food preparation process.

 Tools and Ingredients